 - Number of existing jobs to be created and retained

-- Small business applicant ownership: This includes the names, addresses, and percentage ownership of any directors, owners, proprietors and stockholders.
+- Small business applicant ownership (i.e., names, addresses and percentage ownership of any directors, owners, proprietors and stockholders)

-Once step 1 is complete, the authorized applicant has to sign and date the form.
+Once step 1 is complete, an authorized applicant has to sign and date the form.

-Moving on to section 2, the applicant has to provide information like their Social Security number, date of birth, place of birth, home address and the percentage of their ownership in the business.
-You also must state whether you’re a military veteran and disclose your gender, ethnicity and race.
+Moving on to section 2, information such as the applicant’s Social Security number, date of birth, place of birth, home address and percentage of ownership in the business is required.
+This is also the place to indicate military veteran status and disclose gender, ethnicity and race.

-There are then 10 questions requiring “yes” or “no” responses.
+There are then several questions requiring “yes” or “no” responses.
 These include whether you’ve ever filed for bankruptcy protection or if you’re facing pending legal actions (including divorce proceedings, child-support payments, etc.).
-You’ll also be asked about past government financing, including veteran or student loans, a disaster loan or a Federal Housing Administration home loan.
+You’ll also be asked about past government financing, including veteran or student loans, disaster loans and Federal Housing Administration home loans.
 Naturally, there are also questions on whether you defaulted on any of these.